ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

             	System.err.println("Failed to update the location");
 	}

-Later, any new location can be easily updated by changing the properties of the DeviceLocation object,
+Later, any new location can be easily updated by changing the properties of the DeviceLocation object:

 .. code:: java